YeaSoft/alix/doc/readme.txt

 ==============================================================================

-     alix-rescue is a minimal standalone debian system intended as rescue, fallback and preinstallation environment on PC-Engines ALIX boards with serial interfaces.
-It is delivered in a version or direct installation on local CF media and a version for PXE netboot. alix rescue is available in versions based on Debian Squeeze (6.04) and Ubuntu both 8.04 and 10.04
+     alix-rescue is a minimal standalone debian system intended as rescue, fallback and preinstallation environment for PC-Engines ALIX boards with serial interfaces.
+It is delivered in a version for direct installation on local CF media and a version for PXE netboot. alix-rescue is available as Debian (squeeze) or Ubuntu (hardy and lucid) based image.

 Motivation
 ==========